auxfuse/Milestone1/README.md

 * what does the user expect from the website?

-__Each of the above strategies have the associated strategy attached to them in the UXD report.__
+__Each of the above requirements have the associated strategy attached to them in the UXD report.__

 A priority Matrix was drafted from the culmination of scores decided upon from the following Opportunity/Problems Table.